 Thank you for visiting my website and enjoying my books.
-While my next thriller is being readied for publication, with controversy surrounding Black Lives Matter and gun violence, I thought you might be interested in an op ed I wrote concerning an innovative way to reduce inner city violence and improve the lives of Black youth.
+While my next thriller is being written, with the controversy surrounding the war in Ukraine, I thought you might be interested in an op ed I wrote concerning an idea to help transform Russia and end the violence.